visto9259/laminas-console-symfony/README.md

 ## Creating a console application

-The console application skeleton is based on the Zend Framework MVC Application skeleton.
+The console application skeleton is based on the Laminas Framework MVC Application skeleton.
 It follows a similar directory structure:

     MyApp/
        config/